Personal Tax

 c. resides in Cyprus for at least 60 days and

-d. has various other Cyprus ties such as :
+d. has ties with Cyprus such as :

 Advantages of Cyprus Tax residents.